 Saint Cedd was a valiant English Christian missionary during the 7th century AD.
 He was born of a noble family in Northumbria in the year 620 and was the eldest of four sons.
-All four brothers, Cedd, Cynebil, Caelin and Chad were first sent to school at Lindisfarne Priory where they were taught by the Irish monks there.
+All four brothers, Cedd, Cynebil, Caelin and Chad were first sent to school at Lindisfarne Priory, established by St Aidan at the request of King Oswald, where they were taught by the Irish monks there.
 Later they went to Ireland to study more after which they were ordained priests and sent on missions to teach, baptise and organise the church in England.

 So, this adventure began with learning about Cedd, of whose life I will write more about later.
 But as with all adventures one thing always leads to another.
 You see we know about Cedd mostly because of the great medieval historian, the Venerable Bede.

 ‘The Venerable Bede (c 672 – May 25, 735) was a monk at the monastery of Saint Peter at Wearmouth (today part of Sunderland), and of its daughter monastery, Saint Paul's, in modern Jarrow.
 He is well known as an author and scholar, whose best known work is The Ecclesiastical History of the English People, which gained him the title The Father of English History.’